faenrandir/a_careful_examination/documents/science/april-1910-PQT-statement-misconstrued.md

+---
-## The April 1910 Priesthood Quorums' Table entry "Origin of Man" is likely misconstrued to be a First Presidency Statement
+title: "The April 1910 Priesthood Quorums' Table entry 'Origin of Man' is likely misconstrued to be a First Presidency Statement"
+permalink: /april-1910-table-not-likely-fp-statement/
+doctype: snippet
+layout: page
+---

 ### Introduction